 MongoDB Compass was built on bleeding-edge technologies by a small, globally distributed team.
 However, they knew once they exposed Compass to real-world usage, there would be edge cases that were never imagined when designing the functional and unit tests.
 Because Compass is used in closed environments, unlike a website or a SaaS product, it was hard to know when users encountered an error.
 Bugsnag enabled the Compass team to quickly fill these gaps, and make Compass live up to MongoDB's reputation of quality, ease-of-use, and stability.

-“Bugsnag has allowed us to remove a lot of the back-and forth discussion.
+“Bugsnag has allowed us to remove a lot of the back-and-forth discussion.
 There is no guess work, all of the information is right there.”

 Now, Compass customers can enable automatic bug reports to be sent directly to MongoDB’s Compass team.
 All these bugs are collected in Bugsnag, where developers can easily triage what bugs to prioritize and fix.
 “We check the Bugsnag dashboard regularly, as well as use the Slack integration to keep us informed of any error,” mentions Hrabovsky.
 Once a bug is prioritized, Compass’s engineering team then uses the JIRA integration to pull all Bugsnag details into a ticket and get it fixed.

 As Compass has matured, Bugsnag has become a tool for measuring quality over time.
-In addition, Bugsnag has made it significantly easier for MongoDB’s Compass team to troubleshoot bugs, helping them deliver on their promise of product stability.
+In addition, Bugsnag has made it significantly easier for MongoDB’s Compass team to troubleshoot bugs, helping them deliver on their promise of application stability.
 “We are working on mission critical environments and therefore keeping our customers' trust is imperative.
 With Bugsnag, I’m able to quickly respond to gaps in quality and continuously make the product better,” states Hrabovsky.
 “And, I even save at least an hour each day.”
 Weaver also mentions there are plenty of cases where a customer reaches out to point out a bug, but they have already identified it and are in the process of fixing it.